With the rise of AI and the power of OneNote you can easily take notes with just your voice.

 - After the message has been sent it will show up under Quick Notes.

-Third platform from Google and Google Now we use Google Home device.
+Third platform from Google we use a Google Home device.

 - Say “Hey Google” to start the assistant on your device.